Building Permit Frequently Asked Questions

 Yes, you must post your building permit for the duration of construction, in a visible location on-site for the public and Town staff to be able to view.

 If you suspect that construction is proceeding without a building permit and you wish to take further action, please contact Building Services.
-We will record your concerns and provide you with a reference number to track your request.
-Please indicate whether or not you wish to be contacted following the investigation.
 Your information remains confidential.